Logo

 Menu of all discount topics: Retiree Discount Menu Discussed on the HPAA Benefits Forum

 Corporate discounts.
-We have found no HP document from the last 20 years that extended discounts from company suppliers to retirees.
-Back when HP was much smaller, there were some that were informally leveraged from corporate contracts.
+Back when HP was much smaller, there were some discounts that were informally leveraged from corporate contracts.

 By 2006, this had been replaced by Beneplace -- an advertising company that promotes identical discounts to employees and retirees of thousands of companies -- including HP and HPE -- using web pages and emails with the employer's name and logo.
 Unrelated to the employer's corporate purchasing.
 How to use Beneplace: Beneplace Discounts

-Also: The free HPInc "Passport Corporate Discount Card" now includes most of the restaurants on the popular, long-standing $79/year "Passport Dining" program.
+Alternative to Beneplace: The free HP Inc "Passport Corporate Discount Card" now includes most of the restaurants on the popular, long-standing $79/year "Passport Dining" program.
 Passport Discount Card (No report of a similar program for HPE retirees.)

 How Beneplace works

-Both the employer and Beneplace disclaim all responsibility.
+Both the employer and the ad company disclaim all responsibility.
 "HP Retiree Discount Program is not an HP-sponsored benefit program.
 HP does not promote, endorse, and is not responsible for any of the products, services, or practices on this website or any sites that link from this website."

 Your Beneplace account is independent of your HP or HPE Benefits, HP Continuum, and HPShopping accounts.